GkhanTpz/BlackJack/README.md

-Here’s an explanation of the Blackjack game code formatted for GitHub:

----

 ## Blackjack Game Code Explanation

 This Python code simulates a simple Blackjack game between a player and a dealer.
 It uses basic rules to calculate the value of each hand, allowing the player to hit or stay, and the dealer to play according to the game logic.